 - Terrorists detonate bombs in the Sari Club in Bali, killing 202 and wounding over 300.

-- A US Navy frigate is badly damaged by two suicide bombers, killing 17 crew members and wounding at least 39.
+- The USS Cole, a US Navy destroyer, is badly damaged by two suicide bombers, killing 17 crew members and wounding at least 39.

 - Pervez Musharraf takes power in Pakistan from Nawaz Sharif through a bloodless coup.